rajatsachdeva/Complete_Java_Masterclass/15-Basic-Input-&-Output-including-java/176-Stack_Trace_and_Call_Stack/README.md

 In Case of Exception(where a program crashes) A call stack in printed as well with Exception message

 So Each thread of execution has its own call stack and the thread is shown as first line of call stack

+# Lecture 177 - Catching and Throwing Exception

+To get NoSuchElementException press CTRL+D / Command + D to send EOT (End of Transmission) or EOF (End of File)

+The less code there is in the catch block, the less there is to raise another exception